Blockchain Demystified: Essential Knowledge for Developers

-Sharing our notes from a Blockchain study sessions with our new developers.
-We run these induction sessions when we have new coder joining our team, covering key tech topics like AI, Blockchain, Cloud, big Data, etc. They spent a week researching into the topic with some starting questions, then meet up to discuss the topic for an hour or so, and then a week or so to write up the topic.
+Sharing notes from our Blockchain study sessions with new developers.
+We run these induction sessions when we have new coder joining our team, covering key tech topics all coders should know like AI, Blockchain, Cloud and Big Data, as well as other hot topics like Crypto, Metaverse, NFT, etc. They spent a week researching into the topic with some starting questions, then meet up to discuss the topic for an hour or so, followed by a week or so to write up the topic in their own words.
 We will update and edit these notes every now and then, and we welcome feedback and comments.
 Thanks.

 About Us: OnDemandWorld team, we are working on a new blockchain and AI app solutions.
 Niftnack NFT and TechHub Jobs.
 MVP already on App Store and Google Play.
 We are building the first scalable version now.
 Looking for new junior devs, blockchain devs, full-stack devs, etc. Contact us for more information.
 Remote working mostly in 2022 unless you are in Shanghai already.

 (First week, aim at around 13 hours or so in total, to research into the topic.
 Try to answer the following questions.
 Jot down notes for the meeting.
 5–10 Pages.)

 - What is blockchain?
 Why is it special?

 - What is Bitcoin?
 And why is it important?

 - What’s Ethereum?
 What’s ERC20?
 How about DeFi and NFT?